Are You Mentally Ill? Am I?

 Therapy often comes into play when the illness has been ongoing for some time.
 Whether the person is seen by a medical doctor, psychiatrist or psychologist, or a licensed clinical social worker (LCSW), depends upon many factors.
 Initially, a person might consult their regular medical doctor, as they are the ones who can make a referral to further help.
 You don’t just waltz into a psychiatrist’s office without a referral, in most cases.

-The difference, by the way, between a psychologist and a psychiatrist is this: the former is trained in the workings of the mind, and can counsel the patient in coping with their illness, while the latter is a medical doctor first, with a specialty in psychiatry—this means they are the ones who can prescribe medication—the psychologist cannot.
+The difference, by the way, between a psychologist and a psychiatrist is this: the former is trained in the workings of the mind, and can counsel the patient in coping with their illness, while the latter is a medical doctor first, with a specialty in psychiatry—they are the ones who can prescribe medication—the psychologist cannot.

 There are also many people who are helped by group therapy.
 This is a class-like setting, led by a moderator who is usually an LCSW, and not a doctor.
 There may or may not be an accompanying workbook, with each session focusing on the coping skills addressed in each chapter.
 The moderator or facilitator gently leads the direction, but does not take on the role of teacher, per se, but merely guides the group as they learn and discover.